qmonmous/DataScience-X-Python/Articles/ML_workflow.md

 #Drop all NaN values
 df = df.dropna()
 ```
+<a id="two-b"></a>
 ### b.
-Deal with outliers <a id="two-b"></a>
+Deal with outliers

 Outliers are extreme values that can damage our model.
-We can find outliers on a single variable (by plotting a boxplot) or in the relationship between two variables (by plotting a scatterplot).
+We can find univariate outliers on a single variable or multivariate outliers in the relationship between two variables.
+You'll have to determine whether there are errors or if values are possible (here you’ll probably need a specific business knowledge).
+If there aren't legit, you'll have to delete them.

+**Handle univariate outliers**
+We can detect univariate outliers visually by plotting a boxplot...

 ```python
 #Visualize univariate outliers with a boxplot